 5. Trek to Upper Mustang – Blends of Immense Culture And Traditions

-Mustang is the name given to the Tibet-like culture that exists in Nepal’s northern region.
+Mustang is the name given to the Tibet-like culture in Nepal’s northern region.
 The Upper Mustang region is remote and largely unexplored.
-Mustang is located on the northern bank of the Kali Gandaki River.
+Mustang is located on the north bank of the Kali Gandaki River.
 The upper Mustang region reflects its extensive and still mystifying history.

-Many trekkers agree that Mustang is the best destination in Nepal to witness the rich Tibetan culture.
+Many trekkers agree that Upper Mustang is the best destination in Nepal to witness the rich Tibetan culture.
 The inhabitants speak Tibetan, and their cultures date back thousands of years.
-Lo Manthang, a historical plateau, is located in the Upper Mustang region.
-Nepal only conquered this territory at the end of the 18th century, after years as an independent country.
+Lo Manthang is a historical plateau located in the Upper Mustang region.
+After years as an independent country, Nepal only conquered this territory at the end of the 18th century.

 There are still available fossils of the walls in the Upper Mustang region.
 It was constructed in the past to safeguard the realm from foreign interests.
-You’ve likely observed that trekking in the Upper Mustang region requires several permits.
+You’ve likely observed that the Upper Mustang Trek requires several permits.

 It believes that touristic activities have so little impact in this region.
 So, it helps to preserve the culture that makes the ideal reason to embark on the expedition.
 The trek not only gets you intimate with nature but also with Tibetan traditions and rituals.

 Trekking in Mustang is as much a treasure hunt as a trekking adventure.
 There are more than ten thousand hollowed holes in rocks and ground.
 The caves are both artificial and naturally occurring throughout the region.
 Researchers have discovered wonders of caverns built into cliffsides and tunneled in from above.